 The average consumer thinks he can trust the coin dealer to give him an honest appraisal and pay a fair price for the coins he is selling.
 The average dealer feels it is right to pay the lowest price he can for the coins, to maximize his profit, and that it is up to the consumer to do his homework.
 Fortunately, by finding this article, you will be on a much better footing when dealing with coin dealers.

 The Coin Dealing Business - A Brief Overview

 The retail coin dealer gets most of his stock from the wholesalers.
-Although he, too, may attend coin shows and buy locally, most of his business income is from servicing a clientele of single-coin buyers.
+Although retail coin dealers may also attend coin shows and buy locally, most of his business income is from servicing a clientele of single-coin buyers.

-A dealer of this type is more likely to pay you higher prices for your coins, since they don't have to pass through two sets of hands before being sold, but local dealers are also often the worst of the cheats!
+A dealer of this type is more likely to pay you higher prices for your coins since they don't have to pass through two sets of hands before being sold.
+But, be careful some local dealers are also often the worst of the cheats!
 This is because the larger dealers are more likely to belong to organizations that require them to subscribe to a Code of Ethics, such as the American Numismatic Association or the Professional Numismatists Guild.

 The number one consideration that anybody who buys or sells coins must consider is recourse.
 What kind of recourse do you have if things go bad?